Water slide: River stream slide

 A river slide, also commonly referred to as "crazy river", resembles a brook (small stream), and may feature buffer pools throughout the way down.
 Its mass sliding ability, meaning multiple people can safely slide simultaneously, clears its queue area at a faster rate.

 Inflatable water slides

-Inflatable water slides are designed for the home user.
-They are typically made of a thick strong PVC or vinyl and nylon, and are inflated using an electric or gasoline powered blower.
+Inflatable water slides are typically made of a thick strong PVC or vinyl and nylon, and are inflated using a blower.
 The water slide is attached to a water hose in order to generate the supply of water.
 There are small-sized inflatable water slides for private house uses or larger inflatable water slides for school, picnic, corporate, or carnival style use.

-There are also swimming pool water slides which users can set up to slide straight into a pool.
-Most parks avoid this due to safety concerns and will have swimming sections in a separate pool.